phili67/ecclesiacrm/docker/README.md

 # DEV : EcclesiaCRM LAMP stack built with Docker Compose

-A basic LAMP stack environment built using Docker Compose.
+Basic LAMP stack environment built using Docker Compose.
 It consists of the following:

 - PHP
 - Apache